 And honestly, I’m pretty sure that in the mind of a 3-year-old, a ride that you have done 500 times and have memorized every twist and turn is the BEST kind of ride.
 I bet if you picked 3 rides, and did those 3 rides over and over for your whole trip, your 3-year-old would be thrilled.

 (I can’t blame you if you don’t want to do that- I know I don’t want to ride the same silly ride all day long at Disney.
-And honestly, I won’t do that but it’s nice to know there is absolutely no pressure on Maxpassing, or waiting in line for the most EPIC Disneyland ride, or at least no pressure coming from your 3-year-old).
+And honestly, I won’t do that but it’s nice to know there is absolutely no pressure on Lighting Lanes, or waiting in line for the most EPIC Disneyland ride, or at least no pressure coming from your 3-year-old).

 7. Bring carefully selected snacks

 As you probably already know, Disneyland food prices are HIGH.
 But the other important thing to consider is that most of the readily available snacks or meals are … not healthy.
 Sure if you are paying attention, or if you are able to stop at a real restaurant, healthier options are certainly available.
 However, many younger kids end up so distracted and having so much fun at Disneyland that they likely won’t know they are hungry, or even be able to focus on eating until they are HANGRY.
 And when that moment hits, you may find that the closest options are popcorn or a churro.
-Maybe it’ll stop the hangry, but they certainly won’t be feeling their best, and if you carry on that pattern for a couple of days, they can end up feeling pretty rotten.
+Maybe it’ll stop the hangry, but they certainly won’t leave them feeling their best.
+And if you carry on that pattern for a couple of days, they can end up feeling pretty rotten.

 It’s nice to have some snacks that will fuel them up without the stomachache.
 We prefer snacks that won’t get smashed or have to be kept cold, like z bars (or any kind of protein bar) or dried fruit and nuts.
 If you are willing to put up with the hassle of packing a full lunch, you’ll be even better off, but we prefer to just bring emergency food supplies.